Google Calendar Integration

 gog calendar list

-Tokens are stored locally on your machine.
-You can revoke them at any time from Google Account Permissions.
+Tokens are stored locally.
+Revoke at any time from Google Account Permissions.

 1.4 Store the token path